tldr-pages/tldr/CLIENT-SPECIFICATION.md

 It is possible that due to this page resolution logic, the client may show a page which does not belong to the host platform because a page can reside in `common`, and not be present on the host platform.
 Clients must not assume that a given command is always executable on the host platform.

-It is suggested for clients to detect new platforms added to `pages` directory automatically.
+It is RECOMMENDED that clients detect new platforms added to the relevant `pages` directory automatically.

 #### If a page is not found